MaLyn06/my-nodejs-project/Explaination.md

     Proof of Concept (PoC)

-        This system is currently a proof of concept (PoC), demonstrating the core functionality of scraping and summarizing content.
-It works well for basic use cases, but it's not yet optimized for large-scale, production environments.
+        TThis is a proof of concept, designed to show basic functionality.
+It works well for small tasks but isn’t optimized for large-scale operations.

 To Make This Production-Ready: